Aleksei Bach: Research

-Political views
+Political and public career

 He was appointed its first director and the institute, where outstanding Soviet biochemists W.A.
 Engelgardt, A. E. Braunstein, B.I.
 Zbarsky, D.M.
 Mikhlin, A. I. Oparin, and others initially worked, played a major role in the development of biochemistry in the USSR.
 In 1929, Bach was elected full member of the USSR Academy of Sciences.
-In 1935, together with Oparin, he organized in Moscow the Institute of Biochemistry, USSR Academy of Sciences, of which he was director to the last days of his life; the institute is now named after Bach.
+In 1935, together with Oparin, he organized in Moscow the Institute of Biochemistry, Soviet Academy of Sciences, of which he was director to the last days of his life; the institute is now named after Bach.
 Also in 1935, Bach founded the Soviet scientific journal Biochemistry and was elected President of the D.I.
 Mendeleev All-Union Chemical Society.
-In 1939, he was elected Academician-Secretary, Division of Chemical Sciences, USSR Academy of Sciences.
+In 1939, he was elected Academician-Secretary, Division of Chemical Sciences, Soviet Academy of Sciences.
 In addition to being active in research and scientific organization, Bach was very active in public affairs: he was a member of the USSR Central Executive Committee and Deputy of the USSR Supreme Soviet.

-A Bolshevik sympathizer, he moved back to Russia, 1917, and founded the Central Chemical Laboratory (the Karpov Physical Chemistry Institute from 1922), and remained there until his death.
+A Bolshevik sympathizer, he moved back to Russia in 1917, and founded the Central Chemical Laboratory (the Karpov Physical Chemistry Institute from 1922), and remained there until his death.
 He undertook important research during the 1920s and advanced the use of chemicals in the food industry.
 He joined the Communist Party, 1927, and was made a member of the Soviet Central Executive Committee (VTslK), 1927.
-He was elected to the USSR Academy of Sciences, 1929, and president of the All-Union Chemistry Society, 1932.
+He was elected to the Soviet Academy of Sciences, 1929, and president of the All-Union Chemistry Society, 1932.
 He founded the Biochemistry Institute, Academy of Sciences of the Soviet Union, 1935, and also edited a biochemistry journal.
 As such he can be regarded as the father of Soviet biochemistry.
 He was elected a people's deputy, USSR Supreme Soviet, 1937, and became director of the department of chemical sciences, USSR Academy of Sciences, 1939.
-He was awarded a scare prize, 1941.
+In the same year, as the oldest member of the Academy of Sciences, he proposed the academy to elect Joseph Stalin as an honorary member of the Soviet Academy of Sciences.
+He was awarded the Stalin Prize in 1941 and Hero of Socialist Labor in 1945.
 Bach was elected a member of the Party Central Committee, 1945.
 In 1928 he was elected a member of the Leopoldina.

 His grave is located in the Novodevichy Cemetery (Plot 4, Row 24, No. 7) in Moscow.